symfony/symfony-docs/setup/new_project_git.rst

 the project.

 The easiest way to store your project on a remote server is via a web-based hosting service like `GitHub`_ or `Bitbucket`_.
-Of course, there are more services out there, you can start your research with a `comparison of hosting services`_.
+There are more services out there, you can start your research with a `comparison of hosting services`_.

 Alternatively, you can store your Git repository on any server by creating a `barebones repository`_ and then pushing to it.
 One library that helps